bbbradsmith/huffmunch/README.md

 2. Look for any short substrings that are repeated and prioritize them by frequency/length.
 3. Try replacing the best repeating substring with a new symbol, and add it to the dictionary.
 4. If the resulting compressed data (tree + bitstream) is smaller, keep the new symbol and return to 2.
 5. Otherwise try the next most likely substring, until one that successfully shrinks the data is found (return to 2), or after enough attempts end the search.

+Eventually the tree will grow large enough that adding a new symbol requires more tree data than can be saved by that symbol's repetition.
+At this point, compression will stop.

 There may be more optimal ways to do this, but this was relatively simple to implement, and seems to perform well enough on data sets that are a reasonable size for the NES.